section-engineering-education/engineering-education/content/articles/wordpress-penetration-testing/index.md

 A penetration testing methodology is a systematic approach used to identify vulnerabilities and weaknesses in the IT infrastructure.
 This systematic approach gives you the utmost amount of information about the security outlook of your system, network, website, or application.

 While doing penetration testing, break it down into the following:
 1. **Reconnaissance**.
-In this phase, you gather information about your system, network, and servers.
+In this phase, You collect data on your system, network, and servers.
 2. **Scanning**.
 In this phase, you run a scan on your site to find vulnerabilities.
 3. **Exploitation**.
 In this phase, you test any possible exploitation of flaws identified in the previous phase.
 The exploitation of security vulnerabilities allows assessing their impact.
 4. **Mitigation**.
 This phase removes the vulnerabilities you have found from your system, network, and servers.

 ### Using Kali Linux on VirtualBox for WordPress security
-Getting started with WordPress penetration testing, Kali Linux is the standard tool for penetration testers.
+When it comes to WordPress penetration testing, Kali Linux is the main tool for penetration testers.
 Kali Linux has multiple tools modeled towards web security tasks such as penetration testing.
-Therefore we'll need to install Kali Linux on a virtual machine (virtual box).
+As a result, we'll have to set up Kali Linux on a virtual machine (VirtualBox).

 While doing pen-testing, you become a hacker on your site.
-[Virtual machines](https://azure.microsoft.com/en-us/overview/what-is-a-virtual-machine/#what-benefits) are amazing tools if you want to become a hacker or learn Linux.
-We're going to set up a virtual machine on our computers.
-A virtual machine is simply a computer inside a computer.
+[Virtual machines](https://azure.microsoft.com/en-us/overview/what-is-a-virtual-machine/#what-benefits) are excellent tools if you want to become a hacker or learn Linux.
+On our computers, we'll set up a virtual machine.
+A virtual machine is a computer inside another computer.

 #### Installing Kali Linux on a VirtualBox
-We'll use Kali Linux installed on a virtual machine on our computers to carry out penetration testing.
-Some developers use VMWare to host the virtual machine, which is commercial software.
-Other developers use Virtual Box, which is free software.
+To perform penetration testing, we'll use Kali Linux installed on a virtual machine on our computers.
+Developers use either VMWare or VirtualBox to host the virtual machine.
+VMWare is commercial software, and VirtualBox is free software.
 Both of these tools work well.
 In our case, we will use a Virtual Box.

 To begin, install Kali Linux with VirtualBox.
 1. [Download and install Virtual Box](https://www.virtualbox.org/wiki/Downloads) on your computer.
 2. [Download Kali Linux 64 bit](https://www.kali.org/get-kali/#kali-bare-metal).
-3. Create a VirtualBox virtual machine to host Kali Linux, then select Debian 64 bit as the Operating system (OS).
-Ensure you select 10GB disk space or more to prevent running out.
+3. To host Kali Linux, create a VirtualBox virtual machine and choose Debian 64 bit as the operating system (OS).
+To avoid running out of disk space, choose a size of at least 10GB.
 4. Boot into the new virtual machine.
 5. Boot into Kali and select the install option.
 6. Open VirtualBox and Kali Linux will be visible.
 Please select it and click Start.